rebeccapeltz/cld-remote-serverless/README.md

-# Implement a Lambda Function
+# Implement a Lambda Function to Serve as a Cloudinary Remote function.

 This function call be called via Cloudinary URL as a remote function.
+The remote function provides a custom transformation.

+In this example, the transformation is a text overlay showing the time the transformation was called and the derived iamge cached.

 You can create a signed function (backend only) that calls a remote function to add a custom transformation.
 In this example we add the date cached as an image overlay.
 This is a derived image that will get cached as it is delivered to the requesting user.